 Feeding Pygmy Goats

-In order to keep your pygmy goat safe and healthy, you need to provide it with proper goat housing.
+In order to keep your pygmy goat safe and healthy, you need to provide it with proper goat shelter.
+The primary focus needs to be able to keep the goats safely contained and away from predators.

 Whether Pygmy Goats are a Good Pets